imtbl/hyve/API.md

 ## Authentication

-By default, all the routes except the base route (`/api`), the ones for registering new users and creating tokens and the ones returning the actual media files are protected with a token-based authentication.
-In order to access these routes, a valid token must be provided via an `Authorization: Bearer <token>` header.
+By default, all the routes except the base route (`/<HYVE_API_BASE>`), the ones for registering new users and creating tokens and the ones returning the actual media files are protected with a token-based authentication.
+In order to access these routes, a valid token must be provided via `Authorization: Bearer <token>` header.

 When updating or deleting users and tokens, the provided authentication token